Foreign buyers back Bankia as Spain mulls stake sale

 “The state should make the most of this bullishness to get rid of assets as soon as possible, as maybe in a month you’ll start getting bumps again,” said a trader at an Italian bank, who bought Bankia shares several months ago and believed the state should start a sell-down now.

-“It would be the best signal to send to other centers - that the state is out of the banking system.”
+“It would be the best signal to send to other centres - that the state is out of the banking system.”